yyosifov/angular-require-seed/README.md

 	cd angular-require-seed
 	node index.js

-Access the website at http://localhost:3000/#/ which should show render the main.html partial view.
+After starting the Node JS server open the website at **http://localhost:3000/#/** which should render the main.html partial view.

 ## Directory Layout